lantrix/gitosis/README.rst

 Setting up git user on BSD
 ==========================

-OpenBSD (and presumably FreeBSD and NetBSD) need slightly the user account for gitosis setup different from linux.
+OpenBSD (and presumably FreeBSD and NetBSD) need the user account for gitosis setup different from linux.

 We will create the user that will own the repositories.
 This is